 To keep your cashmere or merino wool sweater nice and soft you will first need a bit of patience.

-2. Liquid detergents: you can buy biodegradable liquid detergents that are phosphate-free, some of which also contain lanolin to soften fabrics and eliminate static electricity.
+You can buy biodegradable liquid detergents that are phosphate-free, some of which also contain lanolin to soften fabrics and eliminate static electricity.
 You can also buy soap nuts for laundry that come from the Sapindus Mukorossi plant, for many years they have been used in Nepal and India.
 The shells of nuts are sold in reusable bags that can be used up to three times (even in the washing machine).
 Walnuts release saponin in water and are hypoallergenic.

-3. Soft and absorbent towels: you should not wring wool items as they are delicate and this would damage the fibers, it is preferable to dab the excess water with a towel, preferably neutral in color and with a good absorbency.
+You should not wring wool items as they are delicate and this would damage the fibers, it is preferable to dab the excess water with a towel, preferably neutral in color and with a good absorbency.
 Just lay the sweater on the towel, which must be rolled by pressing gently to remove water.

-4. Drying: items should be laid on a horizontal plane using a drying rack to ensure full ventilation and quicker drying.
+Items should be laid on a horizontal plane using a drying rack to ensure full ventilation and quicker drying.

-5. Steam: steam can remove wrinkles and odors from a sweater.
+Using steam can remove wrinkles and odors from a sweater.
 Hang the clothes in the shower or over the bath and leave a bowl very hot water or heat a pot of boiling water and put it under the clothesline.